sonic-net/SONiC/doc/ip-interface/loopback-action/ip-interface-loopback-action-design.md

 ## 1.2 Requirements
 ### 1.2.1 Functionality
 **This feature will support the following functionality:**
-1. Loopback action can be set on IP interface.
+1. Loopback action can be set on an IP interface.
-2. IP Interface can be one of the following:
+2. An IP Interface can be one of the following:
     1. Interface vlan
     2. Interface Ethernet
     3. Interface port-channel